Growing Zone: | Garden in

 wet soil

-Another thing that you might want to reconsider is rolling your lawn.
-Why would you want to compact your soil and make it harder for your grass plants to grow well?
+Why rolling makes wet soil problems worse: Another thing that you might want to reconsider is rolling your lawn.
+When soil is already wet, rolling forces the particles closer together, squeezing out the remaining air pockets that grass roots desperately need.
+This creates a dense, oxygen-poor layer that drains slowly, stays soggy longer, and becomes even harder for turf to recover from.
+Compacted wet soil not only delays drying, but it also weakens grass plants and encourages shallow rooting.
 If you have an uneven turf area, you are better off filling in with soil raked into the low areas.
-You may instead consider have your lawn aerated instead of rolling your lawn.
+You may instead consider having your lawn aerated instead of rolling your lawn.

 Find Your Garden's Growing Zone!